marcusportmann/inception/README.md

         ...
       }
       ```
-   4. Execute the following command under the *src/main/frontend* directory to install the
-      local *ngx-inception* library dependency using a relative path.
-      ```
-      npm install ../../../../inception/src/inception-angular/dist/ngx-inception
-      ```
-   5. Execute the following commands under the *src/main/frontend* directory to install the
+   4. Execute the following commands under the *src/main/frontend* directory to install the
       dependencies for the *ngx-inception* library.
       ```
       npm install --save @angular/cdk@10